Calendar of Events 2025

 Nickels-Sortwell House dressed for the season, 10am to 3pm

-Tour the historic Nickels-Sortwell House, built in 1807, festooned with seasonal florals inspired by history. $5.
-Wiscasset residents and Historic New England members; others, $10; accompanied children (under 12) are free.
-Advance tickets recommended; walk-ins welcome.
-Purchase tickets here.
+Final tours of the historic Nickels-Sortwell House, built in 1807, and festooned with seasonal florals inspired by history.
+The solarium was a very special place to enjoy.
+Fee for Wiscasset residents and Historic New England members, $5.; others, $10; accompanied children (under 12) were free.
 121 Main St.

 Holiday Ornaments Drop-in Workshop, noon to 3pm

-Drop in for 15 mins. and make an ornament with paper artist, Joelle Webber.
-Using Joelle’s handmade decorative papers and a kit of materials, students complete a lovely ornament for tree or home.
-This is a kid friendly workshop.
-Kits are $10 payable at the workshop.
-Additional kits for $10 ea. are available to take home.
+Paper artist Joelle Webber welcomed shoppers and visitors to this drop-in paper ornament workshop.
+Using Joelle’s handmade decorative papers and a kit of materials, students completed a lovely ornament for tree or home.
+Kits were also available for purchase to take home.
 Hosted by Ley Lines, 64 Main St.

 Horse-drawn wagon rides on Sunday, noon to 3pm

-Hop on board Woodfield Farm’s horse-drawn wagon for a pleasant ride around the town or a shuttle to your Village destination, noon to 3pm.
+Woodfield Farm’s horse-drawn wagon invited shoppers to hop on board for a ride around town or a shuttle to a Village destination.
 FREE to all!
-Get on board: corner of Water and Main Sts. and Holiday Gift Shop on Federal St.
+On boarding was the corner of Water and Main Sts. and the Holiday Gift Shop on Federal St.